krystianmagdziarz/djInsight/CONTRIBUTING.md

-# Contributing to djInsight
+# Contributing to djinsight

-Thank you for your interest in contributing to djInsight!
+Thank you for your interest in contributing to djinsight!
 This document provides guidelines and instructions for contributing to the project.

 ## Development Setup